The Terrace Bay Municipal Office is now OPEN from 10:00am to 9:30pm – Monday to Friday and Saturday – 10:00am to 4:00pm

 Gym Memberships – For all current fitness room/gym memberships, the Township shall extend those affected gym memberships for each day that the 24-hour gym is closed.

 The following Township Facilities are CLOSED to the public until further notice:

 All essential municipal services will be maintained as well as continuity of governance and business operations.

 Property Taxes & Water Bills

-The Terrace Bay Municipal Office will be OPEN for phone calls only and payments over the phone – Monday to Friday: 9:00am to 3:00pm
+The Terrace Bay Municipal Office is OPEN and will take payments over the phone – Monday to Friday: 10:00am to 5:00pm

 Tax and Water payments are still being accepted through the following means: